LeenShaikh/image-api/README.md

 - Added return statements after responses (res.sendFile, res.status) to satisfy TypeScript flow.

+- Added explicit return type void to the callback function in server.ts for app.listen.

 - Updated package.json: Kept only express and sharp in dependencies (runtime) & Moved supertest, jasmine, jasmine-spec-reporter, and all @types/\* packages to devDependencies.

 ## Author